North America

 Birding North America

-Birders from Canada & the US consider North America to be Canada, The French islands and the 49 continental US states and keep their bird lists accordingly.
+Birders from Canada & the US consider North America to be Canada, The French islands and the 49 continental US states and members of the ABA keep their bird lists accordingly.
 Numbers of species etc conform to this ‘gringo’ notion of what constitutes North America.
-Such birders would consider the latest filedguide recently published by the National Geographical as the best, although its checklist is more extensive than that of the ABA.
-That book is the National Geographic Field Guide to the Birds of North America, Seventh Edition, 2017, Jon L Dunn and Jonathan Alderfer, with 592 pages, covering 1023 species.
+Such birders would consider one fieldguide to be the best, although its checklist is more extensive than that of the ABA.
+That book is the National Geographic Field Guide to the Birds of North America, with 592 pages, covering 1023 species.

-Confusingly the most recent version of the ABA Area Checklist now includes Hawaii and the 106 extinct and extant species found there which do not occur in North America.
+Confusingly the most recent version of the ABA Area Checklist now includes Hawaii and the 106 extinct and extant species found there which do not actually occur in North America.
+Geography, zoology and politics each has its own perspective.

-On Fatbirder the main pages for North America and its constituent countries, are supplemented by individual pages for each US state, each Mexican state and each Canadian province.
+On Fatbirder the pages for the North American countries are supplemented by individual pages for each US state, each Mexican state and each Canadian province.
 The main country pages are reserved for entries for organisations etc. that are of national significance or, at the very least, cover several states.
 This page is for links of significance for the whole continent as defined by Fatbirder.

 This page is sponsored by Rockjumper Worldwide Birding Adventures